 How Do You Identify Adjacent Business Opportunities for Market Expansion?

-After you select the dimensions and create the map, The crucial step is to identify potentially viable adjacent market opportunities.
+After you select the dimensions and create the map, the crucial step is to identify potentially viable adjacent market opportunities.
 Start this process by examining the following:

 - Adjacent markets you are already serving.
 Evaluate how well you are doing in these markets in terms of revenue, market share, and profitability.